bachittle/Data-AI-Toolkit/readme.md

 ```

 ### claude_concat.py
-Flattens files into a single directory, using @ symbols in filenames to preserve path info.
+Creates a Claude-friendly version of your files by flattening them into a single directory with path information preserved in filenames.
 ```bash
 python claude_concat.py <json_file> <output_directory>
 ```